lejuans01/My-Streams/ReadMe.md

 - `tvpass.org` [Playlist](https://tvpass.org/playlist/m3u) From: tvpass.org
 - `repo` [DrewLive](https://github.com/Drewski2423/DrewLive) ( Great repo ) Way more content then I offer.

+> [!WARNING]
+> DISCLAIMER: The scripts and links provided on this GitHub page are for informational and educational purposes only.
+I do not claim responsibility for any issues, damages, or losses that may arise from the use of these scripts or links.
+Users are advised to use them at their own risk and discretion.
+Always review and test any code or links before implementing them in your projects.
 🔵 **EPGS**
 - `www.bevy.be` [Multiple Epg](https://www.bevy.be/epg-guide/)
 - `acidjesuz` [Multiple Epg](https://github.com/acidjesuz/EPGTalk)